-Obtaining an Australian IP address is easy, but getting the channel to work is the hard part.
-Not for you, for the VPN provider itself.
+Obtaining an Australian IP address is easy, but getting the channel to work is the hard part, not for you, but for the VPN provider itself.
 Lately, channels have been blocking VPN traffic, and Foxtel’s channels are well known to be among the toughest.

 Kayo Sports and Binge actively block known VPN IP addresses from accessing their streams, which has been a growing problem for providers.

-Even credible VPN still face problems with this VPN banning mechanism.
+Even credible VPNs still face problems with this VPN-banning mechanism.
 We used one of the best VPN in the industry, connected to an Australian server, and tried to stream a video on Binge.
 This is what we got:

 “We have detected you are on a VPN.
 Please disable your VPN to view this content.”

 If such a credible VPN was blocked, one would think that Binge is definitely impenetrable.
 Well, we’d beg to differ as we tested dozens of VPNs to aid you with your problem.

 Binge was very hard to unblock, mainly because it was able to detect most of the VPNs we tried.
 However, we managed to find one single provider that was able to get this amazing channel to work abroad – BulletVPN.

 The provider, as we described it in our BulletVPN review, is “The only service with a perfect unblocking record.”

 Tests don’t lie, and apparently, BulletVPN lives up to its claims.